ieee-vgtc/ieeevis.org/content/welcome.md

 We invite you to share your research, insights, and enthusiasm at IEEE VIS.
 The 2022 program will also feature a diverse range of symposia and co-located events, including Visualization in Practice, Visualization in Data Science, the VIS Arts Program, and data analysis Challenge competitions, as well as an Application Spotlights track.

+After two years of purely virtual events, we plan for an in-person part of the conference and express this by the motto: “VIS ’22 is about the people you meet”

 ***VIS 2022 General Chairs***<br/>
 [Danielle Szafir](https://danielleszafir.com/), University of North Carolina-Chapel Hill<br/>
 [David Ebert](https://www.ou.edu/coe/cs/people/ebert), University of Oklahoma<br/>